-Holloween Candy Tragedy "OH! on my god ! have no more candies left. well Two days until it is hollowern and it means unlimited - · candy 1 was sitting in my com playing with my toys.
-I live up suit in saskatoon with my parents my room walls are painted pink and I have unumited thimbet- be had some prives shaped jello as snacks. and the live all planned on our route for holloween trick of we all organized on our pute for holloween trick of treating.
-After we were done playing they all wert here homes and I delet the entre plan for holloween to Dad.
-Sleep of the night was quite short and the next day come.
-Mom and Daid took me to store and well got theating.
-After we were done playing they all went themes and I don't the entire play for holloween to Dad.
-Sleep of this night with club short and the next day cross.
-Morn and Dad took me to store and well got built a snow white costume for the Halloween. we carne nome and somenous the day was grants I was waiting for hollowers up patiently.
+Holloween Candy Tragedy

+"OH! on my god have no more candies left.
+Wellcandy !! was sitting in my com playing with my toyse Ulive up suff in Baskatoon with my parents my room walls are painted pink and I have unlighted humber of Gorgeous dolle on my bed.
+My friends came overfinama we all planned on our route for holloween trick or treating.
+After we were done playing they all went theme han and I deal the entire play for holloween to Dad.
+Steep of the night will guild short and the next day come.
+Mom and Dad took me to store and well got build a snow white costume for the Hallowen. we came home and somehow the day was epent.
+I was waiting for holloween up pattently.
 After all the waiting finally!
 Holloween arrived.
-In the morning after breakfost 1 get rendy in hay costume.
-1 went to school if we had some candies as treat from our teachers the teacher took our pictures.
-I enjoyed the day in school to can back home, and after supper my friends came over the went for trick or treating went our teacher the teacher look our dictures.
-I enjoyed the day in school" + call back home, and after supper my friends came over went for trick or treating we first ····- were to a name provide conduct this was our Didu half in the second definition to be and the second second to be and with a bog full of different type of Candies and chocollades, and I was overwhelmal by the Candies.
-Man outing out the candies 1 Slipt sleep.
-Allow and a conting we do the condition I had dreams about candles all night loog 1 wokeein earlier than usual this mominer instant wait 1 wokeen earlier than usual this mominer is toudnit to earl conday that I have had gathered I me down" to breakfast table and asked for condy so mom said yo breakfast-luble and asked for condy so mum said "rome have breakfast first we will talk about Condies after Solsat down and started to eat my cereals. nom and dad were talking uneasy to me which I suspected thed there is something fishy, but I ignored it - 1 was just too happy to #1 the candies.
+In the moming after breakfost lost ready johny costume.
+I went to schoold we had some candies as treat from our teachers the backer look our Dictures.
+I enjoyed the day in school" of cather back home, and after supper my friends came over we went for trick or treating. "effort war-out-for 2 have picking condies.
+This us Bucky hollowers, we didn't got tricked.
+I came back to home with a bog full of different type of Candres and chocollades, and I was overwhelmed by the Candies!
+After sorting out the candles 1 Sleep.
+I had dreams about condies all night, long wait to eat canday that I have had gathered i rame down" 100 breakfast-lable and asked for condy so mom said 100 breakfast-lable and asked for condy so mom said "rome have breakfast first, we will talk about Condies after, Sul sal down and Stanled to ead my cereals. mom and dod were talking uneasy to me which I suspected thed there is sumething fishy, but I ignored it.
+I was just too happy to statute candies.

-After finishing the breakfast, finally the moment the candies, offer I slept.
-I was shocked at first but then 1" said its oky ---- I juel want, you to be happy and got over the situation but I stanled a treasure hunt in home as I know they can never ear this much. candy in one nights I scanned the entire home.
-I went through all the closets now I was petting upset the to storage roum.
-It was dark in there, I heard some soffiecking noise and then saw something small move infront of me- Beause of terror I bumped into a shelf and stood there. the bump caused the shelf to move and the candy bag on top dropped on my head.
-I was scoold happy to have my candy back!
-I went and showed it to more and dall hand they said they gust jakech with me and shared the success of my tickeure Kunt with them we they were jusk (kidding) with me. fooling
+After finishing the breakfast, finally the moment came, in which I was going to ead candy.
+But wait WHAT !!!!! mome and dady said They are all the candies, offer I slept.
+I was shocked at first but then 1" said its oky ---- I juel want, you to be happy and opt over the situation but I stanled a treasure hunt in home as I knew they can never east this much candy in one night I sammed the entire home.
+I went through all the closets now I was getting upset that all of my candy was gone at last thent to storage roum.
+It was dark in there, I heard some soffiecking noise and then saw something small move infront of me- Beause of terror I bumped into a shelf and stood there. the bump caused the shelf to move and the candy bog on top dropped on my head.
+I was sico on happy to have my candy back!
+I went and showed I to morn and dad hand they said they first place with me and shared the success of my treasure Kunt with them as they were jusk (kidding) with me. fooling

-B1.1 WRITING RUBRIC: GRADE 11
+B1.1 WRITING RUBRIC: GRADE 12